 For complete ferry schedules and updated information, click here.

 Interested in vacationing on Hatteras Island and exploring the wonders of Hatteras and Ocracoke?
 Resort Realty is happy to help!
-With plenty of Hatteras Island vacation rentals to choose from, you’re bound to find the perfect home to discover the rich history of this key OBX island!
+With plenty of Hatteras Island vacation rentals, you’ll easily find the perfect home to explore the rich history of this key OBX island!